darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 you'd get some of the same code above (except perhaps for the indices assigned to the names `g` and `h`).

-(The virtual machine makes the stack not an actual Python list object, but a low-level array of words in memory.
-It's conventionally vertical instead of horizontal: a stack with a top we 'push' onto and 'pop' from, changing its 'depth'.)

     # in CodeGen methods v0+:
         def visit_Call(self, t):
             assert len(t.args) < 256 and len(t.keywords) < 256